thegyro/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 ![](data/white_noise.png)

-The performance analysis is based on generating random images of different resolutions (changing `d`) and different number of hidden neurons (changing `h`)
+The performance analysis is based on generating random images of different resolutions (changing `d`) and different number of hidden neurons (changing `h`).
+Resolution could be scaled to a maximum of 1 million pixels before running out of memory.
+Number of hidden neurons could be scaled to a maximum of 10K neurons before running out of memeory.

 ![](data/perf_image.png)